crmiguez/crmiguez/README.md

 ### Hi there 👋

 Hi everyone!
 I am Candida R Miguez (@crmiguez) from Ourense, Galicia, Spain.
 CS Engineer in Complex Software Developing branch, from University of Vigo, and a web developer, business developer and programmer for 15 years.
 My interests range from technology, programming to engineering.
-I am also interested in design, entrepreneurship, and reading.
+I am also interested in design, robotics, drones, metaverse, entrepreneurship, and reading.

 🔭 I’m currently Software Engineer position. 🌱 I am also currently learning Angular, TypeScript, JavaScript, Python, jQuery, Flutter, Elixir, Phoenix, Go, Clojure and Markdown